hornkim/public-presentations/README.md

 the soruce code for these is availble from me.
 It is aimed at integrating a complex set of services that make up an application, and not individual 'micro services'.
 The Blueprint is based on Spring Boot and Spring Cloud, Netflix Stack, Kafka, etc etc..
+Sharing Data is an issue with microservies, the patterns and antipatterns are discussed, and how Data Mesh can help.
 ![Blueprint](MicroserviceStack.png)